THRIVE Frequently Asked Questions (FAQs)

 Proposers are encouraged to propose a realistic, justifiable, comprehensive, and reasonable budget that aligns with the proposed solution.
 The proposed budget should align with the technical scope.
 No budget ceiling has been established.

 We are not able to provide budgetary details for THRIVE or a target number for your budget.
+Proposers may review recently awarded projects and programs to understand the range of budgets that have been approved.

 ARPA-H discourages strategies such as using only junior staff or proposing only low-risk ideas to cut costs.